Advertisement

 When it comes to fats, we know there's healthy fats and the less healthy fats—most particularly saturated fats.
 In fact, saturated fats are often listed among foods to avoid1 to help manage heart disease risk.
 Given the prevalence of heart disease in the United States (over 600,000 people die each year from it2), it makes sense that many people avoid saturated fats as much as possible, often at doctors' recommendations.

-How food source may change the impact of dietary saturated fats.
+How food source may change the impact of dietary saturated fats

 While saturated fats are often found in highly processed foods that lack health benefits—even beyond whether or not the fats themselves are harmful—there are some less processed foods that contain saturated fats, too, like coconut oil and dairy products.

-Using data from the University of Cambridge's EPIC-CVD study3, they compared 10,529 people who developed heart disease with 16,730 who did not, specifically looking at dietary habits and taking into account age, sex, physical activity levels, whether they smoked or drank alcohol, and whether they had overweight or obesity.
+Using data from the University of Cambridge's EPIC-CVD study, they compared 10,529 people who developed heart disease with 16,730 who did not, specifically looking at dietary habits and taking into account age, sex, physical activity levels, whether they smoked or drank alcohol, and whether they had overweight or obesity.

 From there, they found that the data showed no specific correlation between saturated fats and a risk of developing heart disease overall, but when they zoomed in on specific dietary habits, more patterns appeared.
 "We found that people who ate more saturated fats from red meat and butter were more likely to develop heart disease," wrote Marinka Steur, Ph.D., and Nita Forouhi, Ph.D., two of the study authors, in a news release.
 "The opposite was true for those who ate more saturated fats from cheese, yogurt and fish—which were actually linked to a lower risk of heart disease."

-According to the researchers, these findings align with previous research—they specifically cite a 2017 study that highlighted the link between food groups and risk of coronary heart disease, stroke, and heart failure4.
-In the case of the recent study, the observational nature of the research means that the link between the type of food that contains the saturated fat and heart disease risk can only be called an association—there's no way to prove any cause, given the other factors at play.
+According to the researchers, these findings align with previous research—they specifically cite a 2017 study that highlighted the link between food groups and risk of coronary heart disease, stroke, and heart failure3.
+In the case of the study, the observational nature of the research means that the link between the type of food that contains the saturated fat and heart disease risk can only be called an association—there's no way to prove any cause, given the other factors at play.

-Why food source matters.
+Why food source matters

 Though some foods may have compounds that are considered bad, that doesn't have to mean the entire thing is bad for you.
 "Foods are more than just the sum of their parts," write Steur and Forouhi.
 "They contain many different nutrients, vitamins, minerals and properties that may act together to prevent or cause certain diseases."